Alexis M.,

 Look, we know this seems like a lot.
 It is a lot.

-But here's the thing... you don't need to do everything perfectly from day one.
+But here's the thing... you don't have to do everything perfectly on day one.
 Start somewhere.
-Start even small.
-Do a focused risk assessment for a critical system or a business process.
+Start small, even.
+Do a focused risk assessment for one critical system or business process.
 Learn from it.
 Refine your approach.
 Build organizational muscle.

 What matters is that you: